merlon/nlp-chinese-experiments/README.md

 ## For the future: where to get data
 For any future chinese embeddigns research, we will need huge corpus of raw chinese text.
-Luckily, we have whole factiva clone in json format in google storage (also indexed in elasticsearch).
+Luckily, we have whole factiva clone in jsonl format in google storage (also indexed in elasticsearch).

 Data is described in the beggining of this document: https://docs.google.com/document/d/1j_5AYKNEM0tbRgixkmM1OzGjLbUHWIB52kYPRzCdVbY/edit#heading=h.xtuqoz5uvrzr